 An afternoon of events challenging stereotypes of ageing.

-Once associated with conservatism and conformity, the ageing population at some point stopped conforming.
-Those reaching retirement age today have lived through 60s counterculture, through punk, disco, new romantic and rave culture.
-They’ve always had their own music, their own identity – they were defined against the stereotype of the old guard.
-Babyboomers it seems are living up to the exhortation of Dylan Thomas’ famous poem that “Old age should burn and rave at close of day”.
+The ageing population have stopped conforming.
+Those who have lived through 60s counterculture, through punk, disco, new romantic and rave culture have always had their own music, their own identity and want to be heard.
+Will they, as Dylan Thomas’ famous poem suggests “… burn and rave at close of day”?

 Caroline Baum - Moderator